Things to do in Rockport-Fulton with kids to keep everyone happy!

 Kids can stand at the helm and imagine life on the sea, learn how to tie knots, and visit the many interactive stations of the three-level museum.
 Don’t miss the opportunity to go all the way to the top for the best views of Rockport.

-Shop Rockport Heritage District
+Shop Rockport Heritage District Downtown

-Visit The Cultural Arts District
+Visit The Rockport Cultural Arts District

 Take A Scenic Hike On Tule Creek Hike And Bike Trail

-Hiking is something I try to do on every trip with the kids.
+I try to go hiking on every trip we take with the kids.
 Getting out in nature to see the beauty while getting those endorphins going keeps us healthy and happy.
-I loved the easy two-mile round trip hike on the Tule Hike and Bike Trail.
+I loved the easy two-mile round-trip nature trails on the Tule Hike and Bike Trail.
 We saw beautiful birds, a whooping crane or two, deer, marshlands, and many wildflowers.

 Capture The Bent Oak Trees